themsaid/ibis/readme.md

      'header' => 'font-style: italic; text-align: right; border-bottom: solid    1px #808080;',
 ~~~

+This allows you to personalize the header content according to your preferences.
+Feel free to modify the value within the single quotes to suit your specific requirements.
+The value of the `header` parameter is the CSS inline style you want to apply to your page header.
+If you don't need or don't want the page header in your eBook you can eliminate the `header` parameter.

-If you want to customize the page header for each section, in the markdown file, you can add in the frontmatter section the `title` parameter:
+If you want to customize the text of the page header for each section, in the markdown file, you can add in the frontmatter section the `title` parameter:

 ~~~markdown
 ---